Earth system science as a new leading concept for the geosciences

 At a Leopoldina symposium held on December 19, 2022, the Secretary General of the Volkswagen Foundation Dr. Georg Schütte presented a new funding initiative.
 Fifty years after publication of the "Limits to Growth" report, the foundation creates a renewed geo-scientific focus on the Earth system as a whole.

 Fifty years ago, the Volkswagen Foundation funded its most effective and most highly acclaimed project to date: the "Limits to Growth" report.
-A new funding program will soon be launched, which will once again provide a multi-perspective view of the development of our entire planet.
+The new funding program will once again provide a multi-perspective view of the development of our entire planet.
 In the Anthropocene, humans have set in motion global processes that threaten the stability of the Earth system – and thus the well-being of future generations.
 Today, the world remains urgently in need of strategies to combat climate change, to make sustainable use of food sources, raw materials, water, land and the oceans, to anticipate natural hazards and to detect and assess further critical developments in the Earth system.

 "The geosciences can make a decisive contribution to solving such global challenges," says Georg Schütte, Secretary General of the Volkswagen Foundation.
 "That's why we want to launch a new funding program, probably in February 2023, that will act as a catalyst and contribute towards energizing the geosciences and bringing them up to date.
 The goal is to realign the many subdisciplines based on a future-oriented leading concept: earth system science."